Ajith Kumar: Formula 2 (2010)

 After a six-year sabbatical, Ajith signed up for his third season of car racing by participating in the 2010 season of the FIA Formula Two Championship.
 The decision to be involved in the sport was made after Ajith's film directed by Gautham Vasudev Menon was delayed, allowing him to participate in the whole season.
 Prior to signing up, he competed in the final round of the MRF racing series in Chennai in February 2010, but failed to finish the race due to mechanical problems.
 Further trials in Sepang, Malaysia followed suit as he practised for the season's beginning in April 2010 in his Formula Renault V6 car with Eurasian Racing, shedding 11 kilograms during training.

+24H Series (2025)

+Ajith Kumar debuted with his own newly-formed team Ajith Kumar Racing in the 24H Series in the Porsche 992 GT3 Cup Category.
+This also marks his return to racing after a 15-year gap and reportedly shed 25 kilograms in preparation for the race.

+He participated alongside Fabian Duffieux, Mathieu Detry & Cameron McLeod.
+The team secured third place in the 991 category, and he also received the Spirit of the Race recognition in the GT4 category.

 Personal life

-Ajith dated actress Heera Rajagopal in the mid-1990s, but ended the relationship in 1998.
+Ajith dated actress Heera Rajagopal in the mid-1990s, but he ended the relationship in 1998.

-In 1999, during the shoot of Saran's Amarkalam, Ajith started dating his co-star Shalini.
+In 1999, during the shoot of Saran's Amarkkalam, Ajith started dating his co-star Shalini.
 At that time, their involvement made them a regular subject of tabloid gossip.
-Despite the fact actor Ramesh Khanna advised Ajith not to marry an actress, Ajith proposed to actress Shalini in June 1999 and they were married in April 2000 in Chennai.
-They have two children.
-Through his marriage to actress Shalini, he became brother-in-law to actor Richard Rishi and actress Shamili, who appeared as his sister-in-law in Rajiv Menon's Kandukondain Kandukondain.
+Although actor Ramesh Khanna had advised Ajith not to marry an actress, Ajith proposed to Shalini in June 1999 and they were married in April 2000 in Chennai.
+They have two children together: a daughter (born 2008) and a son (born 2015).
+Through his marriage to Shalini, he became brother-in-law to actor Richard Rishi and actress Shamili, who played his on-screen sister-in-law in Rajiv Menon's Kandukondain Kandukondain.